Code-Institute-Submissions/AdventureCall/testing/testing.md

 # Testing

-### On all Listed Devices the following tests were performed:
+All testing delcared in this section has been done manually.
 Initial testing was completed on a Macbook Pro running Chrome Browser and Samsung S10 phone.

 ### User Stories tests